-Upon successful completion of the program, a graduate of the IU South Bend School of Nursing will be: 1.
-A critical thinker who demonstrates intellectual engagement and uses evidence as a basis for clinical reasoning and decision-making.
+Upon successful completion of the program, a graduate of the IU South Bend School of Nursing will be:

-2. A culturally sensitive individual who provides holistic individual, family, community, and population centered nursing care.

-3. A knowledgeable care coordinator who facilitates access to resources across the continuum of health care environments in order to meet the evolving health care needs of individuals, families, communities, and populations.

-4. An individual who understands and considers the impact of health care policy, finance, and regulatory environments on care delivery.

-5. An individual who embodies the professional identity of the nurse and who translates the inherent values of the nursing profession into the ethical and legal practice of nursing.

-6. An effective communicator who collaborates with inter-professional team members, patients, and their support systems for improved health outcomes.

-7. A competent care provider who is prepared to practice to the full capacity of the professional nurse role in diverse health care environments.

-8. An accountable leader and manager who applies principles of systems and organizational processes and who balances resources to promote quality care and patient safety.

-9. An individual who embraces and employs innovations in information management and technology in the delivery of quality patient care.
+- 1. A critical thinker who demonstrates intellectual engagement and uses evidence as a basis for clinical reasoning and decision-making. - 2.
+A culturally sensitive individual who promotes diversity, equity, and inclusion across the care continuum. - 3.
+A knowledgeable care coordinator who facilitates access to resources across the continuum of health care environments in order to meet the evolving health care needs of individuals, families, communities, and populations. - 4.
+An individual who understands and considers the impact of health care policy, finance, and regulatory environments on care delivery. - 5.
+An individual who embodies the professional identity of the nurse and who translates the inherent values of the nursing profession into the ethical and legal practice of nursing. - 6.
+An effective communicator who collaborates with inter-professional team members, patients, and their support systems for improved health outcomes. - 7.
+A competent care provider who is prepared to practice to the full capacity of the professional nurse role in diverse health care environments. - 8.
+An accountable leader and manager who applies principles of systems and organizational processes and who balances resources to promote quality care and patient safety. - 9.
+An individual who embraces and employs innovations in information management and technology in the delivery of quality patient care.